 - 3 large garlic cloves, minced

-- 1 teaspoon Herbes de Provence (or dried thyme, rosemary, or a mix of both)
+- 1 teaspoon Herbes de Provence (or another hardy dried herb, like thyme, rosemary, or oregano)

 - 1 cup dry red wine*

-- 3/4 cup mushroom or vegetable stock (low-sodium, if possible)
+- 1 cup mushroom or vegetable broth (low-sodium, if possible)

-- Place the potatoes in a medium pot, add enough water to cover by 2 inches, and a teaspoon of salt.
-Close tightly with a lid and bring to a boil.
-Reduce the heat to low and simmer with the lid ajar until the potatoes can be pierced easily with a fork, about 15 minutes.
-Drain and return the potatoes to the pot.
-Mash the potatoes until smooth.
-Add the milk and 1 tablespoon of the oil and mash again to incorporate.
-Taste and season with salt, if needed.
-Cover and set aside.
+- Place the potatoes in a medium pot with 1 teaspoon salt and enough water to cover by about 2 inches.
+Cover with a lid and bring to a boil.
+Then reduce the heat to low and simmer with the lid ajar until the potatoes can be pierced easily with a fork, 10 to 15 minutes.

-- Transfer the tempeh-mushroom mixture to a deep-dish pie pan or 8×8” baking dish.
-Dollop with the potatoes and spread them in an even layer.
-Bake for 15 to 20 minutes, until the top is lightly golden.
+- Transfer the tempeh mixture to a deep-dish pie pan or casserole dish.
+Dollop with the potatoes and spread in an even layer.
+Bake for about 20 minutes, until the top is lightly golden.
+Serve immediately.